udberg/udberg/README.md

 and play video games.
 I do not know how to cook and do not also understand why people are always so excited about it either.
 I love meeting new people and learning new things, so please feel free to say hello and share a story with me.
 When I am not reading, I’m most likely on my computer writing about mental health, and learning to code or I’m volunteering online when I’m not talking to kids in Nigeria’s inner-city secondary schools about mental health.
 I'm good at Team Building and collaboration.
 My secret sauce is getting people excited about the things I'm excited about and about their lives too.
 I spend my weekends at the movies or sourcing for new books to read at my downtime.
 I'm currently focusing on becoming a good full-stack developer that can build things anywhere no matter how challenging.
 Functionally and conversationally, I speak a bit of French and Spanish.
+I'm still struggling to learn Arabic, and maybe become a polyglot someday.
 Thanks for stopping by!

 <h3 align="left">Languages and Tools:</h3>